 If you’ve ever dreamed of visiting Africa, you have to include a visit to South Africa.
-Specifically, the City of Cape Town.
+Specifically, Cape Town.
 There is something there for all ages, whether a romantic getaway or a family vacation.
 Cape Town is one of the most vibrant and beautiful cities I’ve ever visited.
 My wife and I stayed for three weeks and still weren’t able to do everything on our list.

-Locals Were Friendly and Helpful in the City of Cape Town
+Friendly and Helpful Cape Town Locals

 Hop On-Hop Off Tours

 After a couple of days of acclimatizing and pounding the pavement, we signed up for the Red Bus — Cape Town’s version of a double-decker, open-top tour bus.
 They offer one- and two-day tours of the city and beyond, taking you up Table Mountain as well as along the various beaches on both sides of the southern tip of Africa.

 The Red Bus was the best investment we made while in South Africa.
 All the major sights were included on the tour, with an option to get off at any stop.
 Getting back on another bus and heading to the next destination was a piece of cake.
 There’s no limit as to how many times you can get on and off the buses.
 If you’re only interested in sightseeing, then just sit back and enjoy the scenic ride.